Bfgeshka/awesome-c/README.md

 * [Achoulos/Data-Structures](https://github.com/Achoulos/Data-Structures) - Implementation of Data Structures and Sorts in C
 * [Blosc/bcolz](https://github.com/Blosc/bcolz) - A columnar data container that can be compressed.
 * [ClickerMonkey/CDSL](https://github.com/ClickerMonkey/CDSL) - A data structure library written in C
+* [DanielWaterworth/Butterfly](https://github.com/DanielWaterworth/Butterfly) - [DEPRECATED] Butterfly is a C library that implements a very simple 'dynamic' data-type.
+It could be used, for example, to manipulate JSON data from C. It is distributed under LGPL.

 ## Events ##
 * [libuv][397] - Cross-platform asynchronous I/O. [``MIT``][MIT]